 At the end of 20 minutes, take the workers to the maze room.
 Remind the workers that they cannot talk to each other (but can use gestures and grunts).
 Tell the managers that they can watch the workers but cannot help them in any fashion.
 Remind the workers that they have 15 minutes to get everyone across the maze, one person at a time.

-Ending The If all workers cross the maze within 15 minutes, Activity congratulate them-and their managers.
+If all workers cross the maze within 15 minutes, congratulate them-and their managers.
 If not, call time at the end of 15 minutes.
 Show the safe path and have all workers cross the maze.

-Debriefing Here are suggested questions for use with the five-phase debriefing structure: Observation ■ What were your experiences at the beginning of the activity? ■ What were your experiences at the end of the activity?
-What were the managers' experiences during the planning activity?
-What were the workers' experiences during the brainstorming session?
-What were managers' experiences during the workers' training activity?
-How did the managers behave towards the workers?
-How did workers behave towards the managers?
-What were the workers' thoughts when the maze turned out to be different from what the managers told you? ■ What were the workers' thoughts when the first person made it across the maze?
+Here are suggested questions for use with the five-phase debriefing structure:

+- What were your experiences at the beginning of the activity? - What were your experiences at the end of the activity? - What were the managers' experiences during the planning activity? - What were the workers' experiences during the brainstorming session? - What were managers' experiences during the worker training activity? - How did the managers behave towards the workers? - How did workers behave towards the managers? - What were the workers' thoughts when the maze turned out to be different from what the managers told you? - What were the workers' thoughts when the first person made it across the maze?

-- Interpretation State the following hypotheses and ask if the participants agree or disagree with each.
-Ask them to provide supporting data from the maze activity and from the workplace. - Although the managers and workers are on the same side, there is an implied competition between them. - Workers feel ignored while managers are busy getting their act together. - While managers could have established initial contact with the workers after the first 5 minutes, they generally wait until later. - Workers assume that the manager's task is simpler than it really is. - Managers assume that the workers' task is simpler than it really is. - Managers present technical information to the workers and avoid organizational suggestions. - Managers supply the solution instead of teaching a problem-solving process. - All managers take on the same responsibilities.
-There is no specialization among different managers. - Managers give more information than what the workers need. - Workers feel that they could have done a better job of briefing and training than the managers. - Managers feel that they could have done a better job of handling the new maze pattern than the workers. - When frustrated, managers and workers blame each other (or the facilitator) rather than the process. - Speculation What if - the workers did not have the brainstorming activity to keep them occupied while waiting for the managers to brief them?
+- State the following hypotheses and ask if the participants agree or disagree with each.
+Ask them to provide supporting data from the maze activity and from the workplace. - Although the managers and workers are on the same side, there is an implied competition between them. - Workers feel ignored while managers are busy getting their act together. - While managers could have established initial contact with the workers after the first 5 minutes, they generally wait until later. - Workers assume that the manager's task is simpler than it really is. - Managers assume that the worker's task is simpler than it really is.

+- Managers present technical information to the workers and avoid organizational suggestions. - Managers supply the solution instead of teaching a problem-solving process. - All managers take on the same responsibilities.
+There is no specialization among different managers. - Managers give more information than what the workers need. - Workers feel that they could have done a better job of briefing and training than the managers. - Managers feel that they could have done a better job of handling the new maze pattern than the workers. - When frustrated, managers and workers blame each other (or the facilitator) rather than the process.